 - Elemental Armor: A twisted variant in that he gets covered in tough rocky armor in Dedmos Rebuilt.fla, but he didn't exactly have much choice or control over it since it's now permanently fused to his body.

 - Finger Snap Lighter: Rather humorously, Krinkels never bothered to animate lighters for Deimos in early episodes, which granted him the power to spontaneously create a flame from his thumb to light his cigarettes.
 Even after other smoking characters are shown with lighters, Deimos retained this ability.

-- Fighting Clown: Thankfully not literally; He's prone to goofing off a bit mid-fight.
-Even at the end of Deimos Adventure, where he's been put through the grinder, once he manages to get his bearings, he becomes outright jubilant and actively mocks most attempts to hurt him.
+- Fighting Clown: Thankfully not literally; he's prone to goofing off a bit mid-fight.
+Even at the end of Dedmos Adventure, where he's been put through the grinder, once he manages to get his bearings, he becomes outright jubilant and actively mocks most attempts to hurt him.